All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patient Perspective: "My insurance denied Wegovy twice.
 My provider helped me file a peer-to-peer review appeal with supporting documentation from my labs and BMI history.
 Third time was approved.
 Don't give up after the first denial.")
 Brian C., 45, FormBlends patient (name changed for privacy)

-Important considerations: - Compounded medications contain the same active ingredient but may differ in concentration and formulation - Your provider will adjust dosing instructions to match the compounded formulation - Compounded medications are not FDA-approved products (they're regulated under Section 503A)
+Important considerations: - Compounded medications contain compounded formulations of the active ingredient but may differ in concentration and formulation - Your provider will adjust dosing instructions to match the compounded formulation - Compounded medications aren't FDA-approved products (they're regulated under Section 503A)

 If you've been on brand-name medication and need to transition to compounded, your can manage the switch safely, maintaining your dose level and monitoring schedule.